blocky/attestation-service-examples/time/README.md

 ### Step 1: Create a function for getting the current time

-By default, the `wazero` runtime does not provide sandboxed functions access to the system clock.
+Normally, the Blocky AS runtime does not provide sandboxed functions access to the system clock.
 Instead, they are given a hardcoded time that monotonically increases by "1ns" for every subsequent call.
-In the Blocky AS environment, however, we have configured `wazero` to grant functions access to the system clock.
+Starting with 0.1.0-beta.6, the Blocky AS runtime fetches the current time from a remote time-server and provides these values to functions in the sandboxed environment via standard system calls.

 This means that your Blocky AS functions can fetch time using standard library calls same as if they were executing in a non-TEE environment.
 We define a